 Distributing Velocity Configurations

 Use Avalanche to distribute Velocity configuration files to your Android devices.
-After initially setting up Avalanche and Velocity, you can deploy updated configuration files to Avalanche directly from the Velocity console.
-All file payloads using that configuration file will be automatically updated and ready for deployment from Avalanche.
+After initially setting up Avalanche and Velocity, you can deploy configuration files to Avalanche directly from the Velocity console.
+If a configuration file is modified, all file payloads using the configuration file will be automatically updated and flagged for deployment in Avalanche.

 The set up process will require access to the Velocity console and administrative access to the Avalanche console.